reactive/data-client/docs/api/BaseResource.md

 > Inherited from [Entity](./Entity)

-PK stands for _primary key_ and is intended to provide a standard means of retrieving a key identifier for any `Resource`.
+PK stands for _primary key_ and is intended to provide a standard means of retrieving a key identifier for any `BaseResource`.
 In many cases there will simply be an 'id' field member to return.
 In case of multicolumn you can simply join them together.

 #### Multi-column primary key: